ehough/docker-kodi/README.md

 ### Starting Kodi

-Use `x11docker` to start the `erichough/kodi` Docker image (or one of its [variants](#image-variants)).
-Detailing the myriad of `x11docker` options is beyond the scope of this document; please consult the [`x11docker` documentation](https://github.com/mviereck/x11docker/) to find the set of options that work for your system.
+Use `x11docker` to start the `erichough/kodi` Docker image.
+Detailing the myriad of `x11docker` options is beyond the scope of this document; please consult the [`x11docker` documentation](https://github.com/mviereck/x11docker/) to find the set of options that work for your setup.

-Below is an example command (split into multiple lines for clarity) that starts Kodi with a fresh X.Org X server on virtual terminal 7 with PulseAudio sound, no window manager, hardware video acceleration, a persistent Kodi home directory, and a shared read-only Docker mount for media files:
+Below is an example command (split into multiple lines for clarity) that starts Kodi with a fresh X.Org X server with PulseAudio sound, hardware video acceleration, a persistent Kodi home directory, and a shared read-only Docker mount for media files:

     $ x11docker --xorg                                 \
-                --vt 7                                 \
                 --pulseaudio                           \
-                --wm none                              \
                 --gpu                                  \
                 --homedir /host/path/to/kodi/home      \
                 -- -v /host/path/to/media:/media:ro -- \